kn007/wordpress-mail-login-to-dashboard/README.md

 ##Description

-Sending one-time link email for wordpress admin login.
+Sending one-time link email for wordpress admin login(Do Not Need Password).

 ##How To Use